peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 5. **Verify**: Confirm fix worked and didn't break anything else
 6. **Document**: Record what was done for future reference
 7. **Update Checklist**: Mark completion and add any new discovered tasks
+8. **Sense-Check vs Base Document**: After each cycle of changes, verify you're still following the prescribed phases and protocols in this guide

 ### Escalation Triggers:
 - More than 10 consecutive failures